tcltk/tcl/doc/markdown/fpclassify.md

 # Description

-The \fBfpclassify\fR command takes a floating point number, \fIvalue\fR, and returns one of the following strings that describe it:
+The **fpclassify** command takes a floating point number, *value*, and returns one of the following strings that describe it:

 **zero**
 : *value* is a floating point zero.